Unobtainiumrock/data-structures/README.md

-# Under Construction.
+# Under Construction
 This is a project I'm working on where I will provide a visual learning tool for people diving into data structures.
 Currently Doubly linked list is working.
 I believe basic Tree has one more thing to work out.
 I'm in the process of adding unit testing with Jest and completing the remaining data structures.